emre/redis-router/README.md

 Node = Hash(key) MOD N
 ```

-> Q: I wanna see some stats on the table about shard effiency.
+> Q: I want to see some stats about sharding efficiency.

 Results for 100.000 random keys.
 ```